p-himik/heroku-buildpack-post-build-clean/README.markdown

 also be installable build dependencies that are not runtime dependencies.

+Use cases include:

-In our case, a complex front-end build involves significant CSS, JS and image assets, along with a large installation of node modules, all of which are used only for building the production assets, but then remain part of the slug.
+* Large installation of node modules, all of which are used only for building the production assets, but then remain part of the slug.
+* Test and spec folders in Gem dependencies stored in vendor/bundle

 ## Usage